Here’s why sugar isn’t good for you:

 - Dr Malcom Kendrick suggests sugar directly increases the risk for heart disease by harming the layer inside our blood vessels called the glycocalyx.

-If it is difficult to resist cravings for sweet foods when they arise.
+If it’s difficult to resist cravings for sweet foods when they arise.
 Even when we know we should avoid that 4 p.m. chocolate bar – the desire is sometimes overwhelming.
 The paradox is that eating sugar makes you crave more sugar!

 However, this study restricted access to sugar to small windows, which could explain why rats appeared dependent.
 Studies that give access to sugar around the clock show fewer addictive behaviours in animals.
 In addition, you get the same effect with rats if you use an artificial sweetener instead of sugar.

-So eating more sugar makes us develop a preference for sweet foods and leads us to crave these foods more.
-Another reason to cut down on sugar.
+So eating more sugar makes us develop a preference for sweet foods and leads us to crave these foods more, which is another reason to cut down on sugar.

 - Animal studies show that rats fed sugar show signs of dependence.